Overview

 WAM is also the investment manager to the Private Fund (from which it may receive a performance

-allocation) and the investment advisor to the Affiliated Funds.
+allocation) and the investment advisor to the Affiliated Funds and ETF.

 ITEM 11: CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS AND PERSONAL